One to one maths interventions built for KS4 success

 Similar Shapes Example 5

-The sides AC and DC are a pair of corresponding sides.
+Decide which sides are pairs of corresponding sides.

-We can use the scale factor 2.5 as a multiplier to find the missing length.
+Use the scale factor to find the missing length.

 Example 6: finding a missing length in a triangle